 Moe’s Stage 2B Relapsed Classical Hodgkin’s Lymphoma Story

 Moe was diagnosed with classical Hodgkin’s lymphoma at just 19, as a medical school student.
-He went through 12 cycles of ABVD chemotherapy before he unfortunately, the cancer was refractory, meaning it did not respond to first line treatment.
+He went through 12 cycles of ABVD chemotherapy.
+Unfortunately, the cancer was refractory, meaning it did not respond to first-line treatment.

-He then underwent four cycles of DHAP chemotherapy, a splenectomy, MINE-R chemotherapy, and autologous bone marrow transplant before reaching remission.
+He then underwent 4 cycles of DHAP chemotherapy, a splenectomy, MINE-R chemotherapy, and autologous bone marrow transplant before reaching remission.
 Thank you for sharing your story, Moe!

 - Your family kept you in the dark about the possibility of cancer

 - When did you get the biopsy and scan results back?

 This interview has been edited for clarity.
 This is not medical advice.
 Please consult with your healthcare provider for treatment decisions.

 You will have bad days, but please make sure that you are not alone.
 A family member, a friend, a spouse, a son or even a neighbor can provide you with help and support when needed.